YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The same principle applies to dose adjustments.
 A smaller dose may reduce exposure for some patients, but it does not erase a previous reaction.
 This is not only about whether the patient can tolerate one tablet today.
 It is whether the plan can stay safe and steady over time.

-What can be done if finasteride is not the right choice?
+Options when finasteride is not the right choice

-If finasteride is not the right choice, the plan should be built around donor preservation, mature design, careful graft distribution, and realistic expectations.
+If finasteride is not the right choice, the plan needs to be built around donor preservation, mature design, careful graft distribution, and realistic expectations.
 Some patients may discuss minoxidil, PRP, or other supportive options with their doctor, but these are not identical substitutes for finasteride.

 Medication intolerance changes the surgical strategy.
 It does not simply cancel surgery, but it removes some safety margin.